-Over the past several years, hyperconverged infrastructures (HCIs) have become extremely popular due to their ability to merge server, storage and hypervisor and deliver consolidated support to business-critical applications and services.
+Over the past several years, hyperconverged infrastructures (HCIs) gained popularity due to their ability to merge server, storage and hypervisor and deliver consolidated support to business-critical applications and services.

 Chosen wisely, the right HCI platform can enable your IT team to lower costs, achieve operational efficiencies and reduce complexities associated with managing a data center.
 In addition to cost savings, increasing demand for data protection and disaster recovery will become the main factor driving the expansion of the HCI Market in the nearest future.
 By 2023, it is expected to reach $1.7 billion, growing at a CAGR of 42.0%.